App-based ride sharing aggregator has formed an alliance with veteran national automaker Mahindra & Mahindra for cars, financing and sales.

 Analysts say that the market dynamics in India is quite different from that of US and Europe.
 The alliances mean differently to companies from either country.

 Growth is usually the primary objective in an economy like India.
-Carpool services have become the linchpin for the transportation industry and have caused major changes besides attracting investments.
+Carpool services have become the linchpin for this industry and has caused major changes besides attracting investments.